You’re not imagining things if it seems more kids are suffering from eczema, asthma, and hay fever these days.

 Unsurprisingly, these attacks can be terrifying for kids and parents alike.

 It’s vital that you’re prepared and have an asthma action plan in place for your child, created in consultation with your GP.
 These potentially lifesaving plans give parents and carers a way to recognise symptoms and include instructions for when symptoms present.
-You should review asthma action plans annually with your GP.

 There’s a lot that can irritate your child’s airways and trigger asthma symptoms.
 Some of the critical factors include:

-- air pollution and smoke
+- air pollution and smoke;

-- colds and respiratory infections
+- colds and respiratory infections;

-- animals and pets
+- animals and pets;

-- household dust and mites
+- household dust and mites;

-- cold air
+- cold air.

 Above all else, call 000 immediately if your child has a severe asthma attack.
 Don’t try to fix the problem with inhalers or other medications.

-- making sure they carry their reliever puffer everywhere
+- making sure they carry their reliever puffer everywhere;

-- teaching them how to use medication
+- teaching them how to use medication;

-- learning asthma first aid
+- learning asthma first aid;

-- ensuring preventers are taken every day (if prescribed by a GP)
+- ensuring preventers are taken every day (if prescribed by a GP);

-- using spacers
+- using spacers;

-- giving them annual flu shots
+- giving them annual flu shots, and

 - staying calm in the event of an asthma attack.

-Allergic rhinitis, commonly known as hay fever, results from an allergic reaction to airborne allergen particles getting trapped in the small hairs in the nose.
+Allergic rhinitis, commonly known as hay fever, results from an allergic reaction to airborne allergen particles getting trapped in the tiny hairs in the nose.

 Uncontrolled sneezing, itchy ears, nose and throat, red eyes and headaches are common symptoms.
 Often it won’t go away on its own.

-Many kids with asthma unfortunately also suffer from hay fever.
+Unfortunately, many kids with asthma also suffer from hay fever.
 The trigger factors are pretty much the same for both childhood atopic diseases.
-High pollen-count days are a nightmare!

 Limiting irritation factors is your best weapon in reducing symptoms of flare-ups:

-- Get pets out of the house
+- Get pets out of the house.

-- Avoid smoking around kids
+- Avoid smoking around kids.

-- Close windows and doors
+- Close windows and doors.

-- Don’t mow the lawn
+- Don’t mow the lawn.

-You’ll probably hear of many possible ways to treat your child’s hay fever symptoms.
-My advice is to stick with methods that have some scientific evidence of their effectiveness.
-Some of these include:
+You’ll probably hear of many possible hay fever treatments for children and babies.
+I advise sticking with methods that have scientific evidence of their effectiveness.

-- nasal sprays
+- nasal sprays;

-- non-sedating antihistamines
+- non-sedating antihistamines;

-- washing your child’s hands and bathing their eyes throughout the day
+- washing your child’s hands and bathing their eyes throughout the day;

-- using eye drops to relieve itchy eyes
+- using eye drops to relieve itchy eyes;

 In severe cases, your GP may suggest allergen immunotherapy as an option to explore.
 It involves gradual repeated exposure to specific allergens over time, usually years.
-The theory is that your child will produce less immunoglobulin-E in response to the allergens and this will reduce the atopic symptoms.
+The theory is that your child will produce less immunoglobulin-E in response to the allergens, and this will reduce the atopic symptoms.